FunctionLab/DeepArk/README.md

 python DeepArk.py vep --help
 ```

-### <a name="ism_howto"></a>_In silico_ mutagenesis
+### <a name="issm_howto"></a>_In silico_ saturated mutagenesis

-_In silico_ mutagenesis (ISM) allows us to profile the regulatory potential of sequences by predicting the effects of all possible mutations in that sequence.
+_In silico_ saturated mutagenesis (ISSM) allows us to profile the regulatory potential of sequences by predicting the effects of all possible mutations in that sequence.
-Note that ISM generates roughly 17400 predictions per sequence, so it is much slower than the other prediction methods.
+Note that ISSM generates roughly 17400 predictions per sequence, so it is much slower than the other prediction methods.
-To profile sequences with ISM, you will need a DeepArk model checkpoint and a [FASTA file](https://en.wikipedia.org/wiki/FASTA_format) with at least one entry in it.
+To profile sequences with ISSM, you will need a DeepArk model checkpoint and a [FASTA file](https://en.wikipedia.org/wiki/FASTA_format) with at least one entry in it.
 Note that the sequences in the FASTA file should be 4095 bases long.
-We show an example invocation of ISM command below.
+We show an example invocation of ISSM command below.

 ```
-python DeepArk.py ism \
+python DeepArk.py issm \
     --checkpoint-file 'data/drosophila_melanogaster.pth.tar' \
-    --input-file 'examples/drosophila_melanogaster_ism_example.fasta' \
+    --input-file 'examples/drosophila_melanogaster_issm_example.fasta' \
     --output-dir './' \
     --output-format 'tsv' \
     --batch-size '64'
 ```

-Additional information regarding `ism` and its argument may be found with the following command:
+Additional information regarding `issm` and its argument may be found with the following command:

 ```
-python DeepArk.py ism --help
+python DeepArk.py issm --help
 ```

 ## <a name="faqs"></a> Frequently asked questions (FAQs)